Doing dentistry with less drilling is good for you!

 - Fewer cavities and root canals

 - Preservation of the natural state of dentition

 - Less drilling

 - Less pain

 If you have a fear of invasive dental procedures, consider getting a second opinion.
 We can determine if you are a candidate for dentistry with less drilling.
 Dr. Fondriest can answer your questions and help set your fears to rest.
-Aside from providing dependable family, general, and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing dependable general and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from Chicago and surrounding communities.
 To schedule a consultation, call our office today at (847) 234-0517.